akeneo/pim-helpcenter/content/updates/2020-09/5-API-option-labels-in-product-endpoints.md

 ![The new `linked_data` property in the product value](../img/linked_data_new_property.png)

 Let's take an example!

 If you use our API to display product content on a website, or to create marketing/sales materials, before this update, your connector needed to retrieve product attribute values by calling the `GET /products` endpoint.
 Then, for each attribute with a list of options, a `GET /attributes` was required to get the related labels.

-Before the connector was only receiving codes inside the product values.
+Before the connector only received codes inside the product values.

 ```json
 {